grimme-lab/xtb_docs/source/properties.rst

              Fermi-level           -0.1818551 Eh           -4.9485 eV

-The default output is dependend on the xTB version used.
+The default output is dependent on the xTB version used.

 GFN1-xTB
 _________

 Default settings for GFN1-xTB first prints the Mulliken and CM5 charges. n(x) denotes the amount of electronic charge distributed along the x = s/p/d orbitals:

 .. code-block:: none